 Perigean spring tide

-Spring tides occur when the moon is in the new moon or full moon phase.
-During spring tides, the tidal forces from the Sun and the moon add up to create a greater tidal range.
-The tidal range is the height difference between high tide and low tide.
-The spring tides that occur when the moon is near the perigee are known as perigean spring tides.
-During the perigean spring tides, the tidal forces are maximum.
+Spring tides occur during the new moon and full moon phases, when the gravitational forces of the Sun and the Moon align to produce a greater tidal range.
+The tidal range is the difference in height between high tide and low tide.

-Did you know?: Moon is slowly moving away from the Earth.
-Each year it moves about 3.78 cm (1.49 inches) farther.
+Yes, the Moon is slowly moving away from the Earth.
+Each year, it moves about 4 cm farther.

 Read more